 Brush and Floss Every Day!

-If you can’t brush after every meal, you can rinse your mouth with water to remove food particles.
-Rinsing won’t substitute brushing and flossing, but it will help until you can brush and floss properly.
+If you can’t brush after every meal, you can try rinsing your mouth with water to remove food particles.
+Rinsing won’t substitute for brushing and flossing, but it will help a bit until you can brush and floss properly.

 Braces Treatment in Canby, OR